 Failure analysis of fasteners

-As a specialist of steel fasteners, we also offer you case-specific failure analyses as a non-accredited service in addition to our normal range of tests in this area.
-The necessary accredited analyses and tests are carried out in our laboratory as far as possible.
-We are open to all enquiries and are not just available for Würth products!
+As a specialist in steel fasteners, we also offer you case-specific failure analyses as a non-accredited service in addition to our normal range of tests in this area.
+The necessary accredited analyses and tests are carried out in our laboratory whenever possible.
+We are open to all enquiries and are not limited to Würth products!

 With a comprehensive failure analysis you can identify the causes of failure and develop specific remedial measures to avoid similar problems in the future.
 A failure assessment can mean considerable added value for your company!

-Failure can be caused due to various reasons - from application or design mistakes to material or production-related circumstances.
-By analysing the failure, the causes of failure and specific remedial and preventive measures can be identified on a case-by-case basis.
+Failure can be caused by various reasons - from application or design mistakes to material or production-related circumstances.
+By analysing the failure, the causes and specific remedial/preventive measures can be identified on a case-by-case basis.
 As a manufacturer, you will find possibilities to improve the quality of your products, whereas aggrieved users and insurance companies will be interested in finding out who caused the failure and thus who is to blame for it.

 In coordination with you, we select the appropriate tests on the sample as part of the failure analysis, taking into account the efforts involved and the potential findings.
 The selected tests are carried out in our accredited laboratory (or accredited partner laboratories).
 Depending on the results, further examinations may be necessary to confirm or refute a failure hypothesis.
 This is how we get to the root cause of the failure with our examinations.
 The final step is the failure report, wherein we describe the case of failure and the examinations carried out and, depending on the circumstances and the clarity of the results, address the cause(s) of the failure and remedial measures.